KICS is located on the southern edge of Khartoum in Wad Madani/Soba Road, adjacent to Hai Al Raki.

 KICS Cafeteria does not cater for Infant Section students (Little KICS, Reception, Year 1 and Year 2) so parents must send packed meals with their children to school.
-Moreover, KICS implements a healthy ‘Fatour (breakfast)’ policy and guidelines on what can be sent to school are provided in the Parents Handbooks upon accepta
+Moreover, KICS implements a healthy ‘Fatour (breakfast)’ policy and guidelines on what can be sent to school and this detail is provided in the Student and Parent Handbook.

-Please contact the Admissions Director to request school fees and payment policies at: (email@example.com).
+Please contact the Admissions office via email at email@example.com to request for school fees and payment policies.